Advocacy

 What:

-We ensure that the unique needs of diverse elders are addressed at the Federal, State, and Local levels.
+We ensure that the needs of older adults are addressed at the Federal, State, and Local levels.

 How: